rebus-org/Tiket/README.md

 A simple .NET token library.

-Inspired by [JWT] - not quite JWT though, because encryption is mandatory, and only 256 bit AES is available.
+Inspired by [JWT], but not quite JWT: encryption is mandatory, and only 256 bit AES is available.

 The principle is the same though: A secure token consists of a bunch of tamper-proof claims.
+Claims exist for standard stuff like expiration.

 ## How to use it?